Tranquil (horse): 1923: three-year-old season

 Tranquil began her second season by winning the Berkshire Handicap over seven furlongs at Newbury Racecourse in April.
 On 4 May the filly started 5/2 favourite in a sixteen-runner field for the 1000 Guineas over the Rowley Mile course at Newmarket.
 Ridden by Ted Gardner she won the race "comfortably" by one and a half lengths from the Queen Mary Stakes winner Cos with a length back to Shrove in third.
 The second and third were both owned by the Aga Khan.
 After the race one British writer described her as the best filly since Sceptre.

 On 8 of June Tranquil started favourite for the 145th running of the Oaks Stakes over one and a half miles at Epsom Racecourse.
 She was unable to obtain a clear run in the straight and came home fourth behind Brownhylda, Shrove and Teresina.
 Later that month she finished unplaced behind Paola in the Coronation Stakes over one mile at Royal Ascot.
 The ground at Newmarket was unusually hard and dry in the late summer of 1923, and Lord Derby decided to send the filly temporarily to the stable of Jack Joels trainer Charles Morton at Wantage.
 Tranquil made little impact when she returned to the track at York in August, finishing down the field behind the Derby winner Papyrus in the Duke of York Stakes.

 On 13 September at Doncaster Racecourse Tranquil was ridden by Tommy Weston in the 148th running of the St Leger over fourteen and a half furlongs and started at odds of 11/1 in a thirteen-runner field.
 Papyrus started favourite while the other fancied runners included Teresina, Parth, Ellangowan and Doric.
 After tracking the early leaders Tranquil drew alongside Papyrus in the straight, before pulling away to win by two lengths.

 On her next appearance Tranquil ran in the Jockey Club Stakes over fourteen furlongs at Newmarket on 4 October for which she started the 1/3 favourite and finished third behind the colts Inkerman and Legality.
 On 1 November at Newmarket Tranquil was moved up in distance for two and quarter mile Jockey Club and won by a length and a half at odds of 1/5 from Abe Bailey's colt Apron.
 Tranquil won two other races in 1923, namely the Newmarket Oaks over 14 furlongs and the Liverpool St Leger on 7 November, beating the colt Twelve Pointer by a head in the latter event.

 Tranquil ended the year with earnings of £20,707, making her the most financially successful horse of the season.

 1924: four-year-old season

 Tranquil remained in training as a four-year-old and won one minor race, namely the Copeland Stakes.
-She was scheduled to run in the Coronation Cup at Epsom in une but was withdrawn owing to the exceptionally heavy ground.
+She was scheduled to run in the Coronation Cup at Epsom in June but was withdrawn owing to the exceptionally heavy ground.
 Tranquil was injured in late summer and did not race again.